SoptikHa2/archlinux-dotfiles/README.md

 Typing `name-of-figure<C-f>` launches inkscape which let's user draw the figure, which is automagically compiled into latex document. [`inkscape-figures watch`](https://github.com/gillescastel/inkscape-figures) has to be launched beforehand.

 Existing figures can be edited by pressing `<C-f>` in normal mode and selecting one via rofi.

+### Nonstandart or uncommon keybindings
+- Visual select lines and press `zf` to create foldable section.
+Use `za` to toggle it and `zd` to delete it.
+- When a folder is opened, file browser NerdTree is opened, which doesn't close when one opens files.
+This way it works like Solution Browser in VS. This can be toggled with `\n`.
+- When hovering over a symbol, `<C-]` sometimes - when CTAGs are generated - navigates user to definition.
+The same can be achieved with `\j` without the need for ctags.
+- `<Tab>` and `<S-Tab>` switches between multiple open buffers. `<C-X>` closes current buffer.
+- `<F5>` compiles and runs current code.
+Only works in Rust so far.

 ## Screenshots